-The best wireless drives offer a whole lot of versatility, thanks to their cable-free setup.
-These wireless hard drives and SSDs come with many advantages as well as potential uses.
 The fact that they don’t have to be tethered to any laptop or desktop PC means that they’ll allow a cleaner and more minimalist setup, for example.
 They also offer easy access for multiple devices regardless of platform, including smartphones and tablets.

 Wired external storage drives may be a better option for some, especially in terms of speed and reliability.
 However, if you want a more flexible option, like a drive that you can take anywhere with you, won’t need to be tethered, and can be accessed by any PC or mobile device, you’ll certainly want to go wireless.